 How often do you think about that beautiful roof over your head that keeps your home warm, cozy, and leak-free?
-Most homeowners take the roof of their house for granted until it springs a leak.
-So, if your roof has become old, it’s time to pay attention to its declining health.
+Most homeowners take the as you can fix the repair problem.for granted until it springs a leak.
+So, if your roof has become old, attention to its declining health.
 Most homeowners’ biggest question is whether they should roofs.
 In case of a small leak or minor issues, getting a new roof is unnecessary

 1. Old Roof

-When it comes to the lifespan of a roof, many factors are to be taken into consideration such as climatic condition, the material of the roof, and shingle weight.
-So, you should look at the replacement age of your roof to determine if it’s time to bid adieu to your old friend.
-Sometimes, the roof suffers severe damage and need replacement earlier due to extreme weather conditions.
-As compared to asphalt shingle roof, metal or tile roofs tend to have a longer lifespan.
+When it comes to a roof’s lifespan, many factors are to be considered, such as climatic conditions, the material of the top, and shingle weight.
+So, you should look at the replacement age of your roof to determine if it’s time to bid farewell to your old friend.
+Sometimes, the top suffers severe damage and needs replacement earlier due to extreme weather conditions.
+Compared to an asphalt shingle roof, metal or tile roofs have a longer lifespan.

 2. Curling or Missing Shingles

-You should keep a watch at the condition of the shingles to notice if they’re missing or curled at the ends.
-Your roof takes beating from nature and survives harsh weather conditions like rain, snow, and sun which results in damaging its various components.
-Over time, you’ll notice broken, missing, buckling or curling shingles.
-Cracked or curled shingles is a clear indication that your roof is approaching the end of its lifespan.
-While missing shingles needs some repair works.
+You should watch the shingles’ condition to notice if they’re missing or curled at the ends.
+Your roof takes beating from nature and survives harsh weather conditions like rain, snow, and sun, damaging its components.
+Over time, you’ll notice broken, missing, buckling, or curling shingles.
+Cracked or curled shingles indicate that your roof is approaching the end of its lifespan.
+While missing shingles needs some repair work.

 3. Annoying Leaks

 One of the most obvious signs that you need roof replacement is leaks.
-If you find water inside your home or signs of water damage, it means your roof needs your attention.
-Before the problem grows bigger, look at your attic, especially after a rainstorm to spot an issue.
-Some problems can be fixed with simple repairing, so call a professional roofer to determine if you need repairing or replacement.
+If you find water inside your home or signs of water damage, your roof needs your attention.
+Before the problem grows, look at your attic, especially after a rainstorm, to spot an issue.
+Some problems can be fixed with simple repair, so call to determine if you need repair or replacement.

 4. Paint Damage